On this page

 Key messages

-- Measles is an ‘urgent’ notifiable condition that must be notified immediately to the department by medical practitioners and pathology services.
-Primary school and childcare exclusion for cases apply.
+• Measles is an urgent notifiable condition that must be notified by medical practitioners and pathology services immediately upon suspicion to the Department of Health.

 Notification requirement for measles

-Measles is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately by telephone upon initial diagnosis (presumptive or confirmed).
-Pathology services must follow up with written notification within 5 days.
+Measles is an ‘urgent’ notifiable condition and must be notified by medical practitioners and pathology services immediately to the Department of Health by telephone on 1300 651 160 (24/7) upon initial diagnosis (suspected or confirmed).
+Pathology services must follow up with written notifications within 5 days.

 This is a Victorian statutory requirement.